Driver Analysis Research for Home Improvement

 Drivers of Brand Choice at the Shelf

-What makes a DIY consumer pick your paint, sealant, or drill off the shelf rather than the private label next to it.
-How stated reasons (price, colour range) differ from derived reasons (prior experience, packaging clarity, fear of redoing the job).
-The real weight of in-store visibility and promotion versus brand equity built before the store visit.
+What makes a DIY consumer pick your paint, sealant, or drill over the private label beside it.
+How stated reasons (price, colour) differ from derived (prior experience, packaging clarity, fear of redoing the job).

 Drivers of Trade Brand Loyalty

-Why a professional painter stays with one paint brand for fifteen years and what would make them switch.
-The role of merchant availability, tinting service, technical reliability, and account terms among painters, handymen, and fitters.
-For power tools: how battery platform lock-in outranks almost every stated attribute once a professional owns three tools on one system.
+Why a painter stays with one brand for years and what would make them switch: merchant availability, tinting service, reliability, account terms.
+For tools, battery platform lock-in outranks almost every stated attribute.

 Drivers of Channel Choice

-Why a consumer buys flooring at a DIY superstore, a specialist, or online, and what each channel decision does to brand outcomes.
-Why a handyman buys through a trade counter rather than a retail store.
-Trade-offs between price, stock, credit, and opening hours.
-Drivers of online versus in-store purchase by category, since they differ sharply between paint, tools, and bathroom products.
+Why a consumer buys flooring at a superstore, a specialist, or online, and what each does to brand outcomes.
+Trade-offs between price, stock, credit, and hours, differing by category.

 Drivers of the DIY versus DIFM Decision

-What pushes a homeowner to do the job themselves versus hire a professional, by category and by project type.
-Which product attributes (ease of application, perceived risk, finish quality) move that boundary, because the boundary defines who your real customer is.
+What pushes a homeowner to do the job or hire a professional, and which attributes (ease of application, perceived risk, finish) move that boundary, because the boundary defines who your real customer is.

 Drivers of Satisfaction & NPS

-Which product, range, service, and channel elements actually move satisfaction scores among consumers and trade customers.
-Separation of mentioned attributes from those that statistically drive the score.
-Driver gaps versus key competitors and versus private label.
+Which product, range, service, and channel elements actually move satisfaction among consumers and trade, separating mentioned attributes from real drivers.
+Driver gaps versus competitors and private label.

 Subsectors Covered